 Case & Strap

-With its diameter of 41.5 millimeters, the Alpiner looks a bit more massive than its classic design suggests on these photos.
+With its diameter of 41.5 millimeters, the Alpiner looks a bit more massive than its classic design suggests in these photos.

 Still, matching in size the last year’s Alpiner Chronograph AL-750SG4E6B, and, I’d dare say, will look great on a normal wrist.
 After all, the lugs of this piece are nicely curved and not excessively long.

 Its setting crown, too, is perfectly proportional and is easy to grasp, even if your fingers are relatively, um, stubby.

-Although, when it comes to dressy timekeepers sold below the $3500 mark, there is a tendency to equip them with “Alligator-look” leather straps, this new Alpina Alpiner Manufacture Caliber AL-710 comes with a plain-looking, but quite comfortable strap that doesn’t try to look like something it is not.
+Although, when it comes to dressy timekeepers sold below the $3500 mark, there is a tendency to equip them with “Alligator-look” leather straps, this new Alpina Alpiner Manufacture Caliber AL-710 comes with a plain-looking, yet comfortable strap that doesn’t try to look like something it is not.
 I actually like this honest approach and, again, those who feel like they want something more upscale can always order the real thing from a third-party brand knowing that they get the best bang for their buck.

 After all, given its sporty appearance (yes, dress watches can look sporty, too), there is a good chance that it will often be worn during all sorts of physical activity that don’t require close contact with liquid water (the 50 meters water resistance rating of this trinket is a bit disappointing, let me clear about that), so the original strap will probably be ruined after 18 months of wear, so you would anyway have to buy another strap (or maybe even a nice bracelet) to better match the way you prefer to wear the timepiece.

 The watch, by the way, features the same in-house Caliber AL-710 self-winding movement that also animated the 2011 Startimer Pilot Manufacture Aviation.

 Judging by official specs, the mechanism has gained an extra ruby (now 26 against 25 in the 2011 model, although I feel that it may be some sort of typo on a PR agency’s part) and features the same 42 hours of power reserve.